Sutto/throttled_object/README.md

 # throttled_object

 `throttled_object` is a Ruby 1.9 library built on top of ruby to provide throttled access to a given object.
-It provides an interface to interact with an object, sleeping if it's unavailable.
+It provides an interface to interact with an object, either sleeping or raising an exception when it's not available.

 The ideal use for this is for access to APIs with a blocking interface (e.g. Run the code in a thread, sleep until it's available).